chef/automate/components/docs-chef-io/content/automate/data_lifecycle.md

 ## Max Shards

-The max shards are the number of shards that should be patched to run the data life cycle.
+The max shards are the number of shards that should be patched to run the data lifecycle.
 If the client runs and the compliance data lifecycle is set to  30 days, the max shards should be 1000.
-Patch the following configuration in the `.toml` file to fix the max shards data lifecycle.

 Refer to the following table for calculated max shards for the client run and compliance data lifecycle.

 | Days | Max Shred Per Node |
 | ---- | ------------------ |